 Lithium Americas Corp.
 (LAC) Stock Sinks As Market Gains: What You Should Know

-Coming into today, shares of the metals and mining company had gained 15.8% in the past month.
-In that same time, the Basic Materials sector gained 9.15%, while the S&P 500 gained 4.69%.
+Heading into today, shares of the metals and mining company had gained 56.89% over the past month, outpacing the Basic Materials sector's gain of 11.08% and the S&P 500's gain of 5.64% in that time.

 Wall Street will be looking for positivity from Lithium Americas Corp. as it approaches its next earnings report date.
 In that report, analysts expect Lithium Americas Corp. to post earnings of -$0.13 per share.
 This would mark a year-over-year decline of 44.44%.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 85.62% lower within the past month.
-Lithium Americas Corp. currently has a Zacks Rank of #4 (Sell).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 85.62% lower.
+Lithium Americas Corp. is currently sporting a Zacks Rank of #4 (Sell).

 To follow LAC in the coming trading sessions, be sure to utilize Zacks.com.